-I will take the sense of 'explanation' in which dispensabilist projects, even if successful responses to QI, are not just as explanatory as their standard counterparts to involve subjective understanding, rather than deductive strength.
+I will thus take the sense of 'explanation' in which dispensabilist projects, even if successful responses to QI, are not just as explanatory as their standard counterparts to involve subjective understanding, rather than deductive strength.
 I will call this an epistemic sense of 'explanation'.

 The distinction between taking explanation to be a theoretical virtue, and thus working with a traditional Quinean argument, and looking at the indispensability of mathematics for epistemic explanations is subtle, but important.
 The availability of a dispensabilist reformulation of a standard scientific theory is essential to evaluating QI, but it is completely irrelevant to whether EI succeeds.
 A dispensabilist reformulation of a standard scientific theory which preserves deductive strength shows QI4 to be false; QI fails.
-In contrast, such reformulations do not show that we can eliminate mathematical objects from our mathematical explanations (if there are any) of physical phenomena, in the epistemic sense of explanation; EI remains open.7
+In contrast, such reformulations do not show that we can eliminate mathematical objects from our mathematical explanations (if there are any) of physical phenomena, in the epistemic sense of explanation; EI remains open.

 The debate over EI has focused on EI1, on whether there are genuinely mathematical explanations of physical phenomenon.
-My first goal in this paper was to clarify the sense of
+My first goal in this paper was to clarify the sense of 'explanation' being used in EI.
+Having done so, I will argue that the lively discussions of EI1 are mainly

-7 Two qualifications.
+&lt;sup>7 Two qualifications.
 First, deductive strength is not the only criterion for success of a dispensabilist project.
 Still, (epistemic) explanatory merit has played an insignificant role in the debate over QI, since the central question has been whether one can eliminate quantification over numbers within a reasonable logical framework.
-Second, I am presenting EI as an additional option for the platonist, and thus an additional demand on the nominalist, who must show how we can eliminate mathematics from both theories and explanations.
-Alternatively, we could see the argument as an additional demand on the platonist such that even if dispensabilist constructions do not work, if there are no genuinely mathematical explanations we should withhold commitments to mathematical objects.
+Second, I present EI as an option for the platonist, and thus a demand on the nominalist, who must show how we can eliminate mathematics from both theories and explanations.
+Alternatively, we could see it as an additional demand on the platonist: even if dispensabilist constructions do not work, if there are no genuinely mathematical explanations we should withhold commitments to mathematical objects.
 See Bangu 2008, and Melia 1998: 70.
 Melia 2002 and Leng 2005: 179, though working with explanation as a theoretical virtue, can also be seen as taking this latter route.
-My ensuing criticisms of EI are neutral, I believe, between the two views.
+My criticisms of EI are neutral between the two views.